Video Game / Arc the Lad

-- Lazy Backup: averted in the first game, where all your characters always take part in the fight. played straight in the other episodes: even when you have a dozen human characters and even more mons, they do not take part in the battle: sometimes justified when the characters try to infiltrate enemy facilities, but why would they no go all out when they openly attack the Big Bad stronghold?
+- Lazy Backup: Averted in the first game, where all your characters always take part in the fight.
+Played straight in the subsequent games: even when you have a dozen human characters and even more monsters, they do not take part in the battle.
+It's sometimes justified when the characters try to infiltrate enemy facilities, but why would they no go all out when they openly attack the Big Bad stronghold?

 - Lethal Joke Character: Poco is a musician.
 A cowardly musician who probably does not know how to handle a gun correctly.
-He is also the most deadly soldier of Seyra's army (Arc and Kukuru are not soldiers, Tosh is para-military).
+He is also the deadliest soldier of Seirya's army (Arc and Kukuru are not soldiers, Tosh is para-military).

 - Limited Special Collector's Ultimate Edition: Ironically, this is the ONLY version of the PlayStation games to ever be sold outside Japan.